Inside: Girl’s Easy-to-Sew Sundresses

 As a seasoned Mom, Grandma, a sewist, and a life-long resident of Texas I have sewn my share of sundresses.
 I can tell you that not all girl’s sundress patterns are the same.
 Dresses that tie at the shoulder can come untied.
 Square necklines tend to slip off the shoulders.
 Criss-cross and halter styles always gap either in the front or back.

 After sewing several different sundress styles for my almost 4 year old granddaughter, I have landed on one pattern ~ the ever-versatile Geranium Pattern from Made By Rae.
+Note: This pattern must be purchased separately.

 It’s a classic style that properly fits a little girl’s body.
 There is no slipping or sliding, and it suits a child’s active life, too.
 As far as girls dress patterns go, it’s pretty straight forward and I can sew a little dress from start to finish in about an hour.